HrdHat/Hrdhatv3/docs/createnewflrasteps.md

 For each field definition:

-Insert a row into form_module_fields with:
+Insert a row into form_instance_module_fields with:

 form_id, form_module_id, name, label, type, required, default_value, etc.